davranfor/orbis/README.md

 ## Why

-Most JSON libraries stop at parsing and encoding. orbis adds a schema validator that compiles JSON Schema-like constraints into flat, linear bytecode instead of walking a tree of rule objects at validation time — no allocations, no recursion through validator internals, just an array of opcodes executed in a straight line, with jumps to handle objects, arrays and optional properties.

-Zero-allocation JSON parsers exist (jsmn, for one), but only at the tokenizer level — no tree, no validation.
-This library offers both: a heap-free SAX-style parser, and an optional tree built in dynamic memory, with a schema DSL and validator on top.
-The validator itself is entirely heap-free at runtime — the only allocation happens once, when the schema is compiled to bytecode.
+Most JSON libraries stop at parsing and encoding.
+Zero-allocation parsers exist too (jsmn, for one), but only at the tokenizer level — no tree, no validation. orbis offers both: a heap-free SAX-style parser, and an optional tree built in dynamic memory, on top of a schema DSL and a validator that compiles JSON Schema-like constraints into flat, linear bytecode instead of walking a tree of rule objects at validation time — just an array of opcodes executed in a straight line, with jumps to handle objects, arrays and optional properties.
+The validator itself is entirely heap-free at runtime; the only allocation happens once, when the schema is compiled to bytecode.

 ## A quick look